-When a student's GPA drops below the minimum of 2.000 and the student has been suspended twice during his or her study, the student is ineligible for academic probation or suspension and will be dismissed from the University.
+When a student's GPA drops below the minimum of 2.000 and the student has been suspended twice during their studies, the student is ineligible for academic probation or suspension and will be dismissed from the University.

 Academic dismissal separates a student from the University for a minimum of two semesters.
 A dismissed student will only be readmitted if the Admissions Committee is convinced that the student is likely to achieve academic success.